mhekkel/mrs/00-readme.txt

 You can set several options using the configure script, see ./configure --help to see which options are available.

-After installing you have a single executable called 'm6'.
+After installing you have a single executable called 'mrs'.
 This program works with command as the first parameter followed by options depending on the command.